 The only source of the DRC volumes known by me is through the copies that were microfilmed by the LDS Church.
 Available for viewing at the Family History Library at Salt Lake or through loan at one of the local Family History Centers.
 The film numbers are: 1307501, Items 1 to 4, for Volumes 1 to 4 (Joseph, James, Job, Miscellaneous, respectively) and 1035630, Item 6, for Volume 5 (John).
 This is confirmed by Worldcat search January, 2011.
 The LCCN: 83-196447 associated is for the LDS microfilm; which is the only copy at The Library of Congress.

-It appears that the sole public copy of the Alsterad work is a hard copy at the Library of Congress (2 copies) of the 1986 revision.
-There is not even a LDS/FHL filming.
-As of January 2011, the LOC catalogs her surname as "Alsterda"; a correction request has been submited.
+It appears that the sole public copy of the Alsterda work is a hard copy at the Library of Congress (2 copies) of the 1986 revision.
+There is not even an LDS/FHL filming.

 More info. coming ...

-Note that William would have been age 67 in 1777, unlikely that his physical contribution to the Brits would have been significant.
-Also, I can find no existence of a "Philo" Card.
+Note that William Card (1710-1784) would have been age 67 in 1777, unlikely that his physical contribution to the Brits would have been significant.
+Also, I can find NO confirming evidence of the existence of ANY "Philo" Card.
 The birth/dates shown in the above Wikipedia quote (1754-1837) belong to Benjamin Card, son of William.
 I have not reviewed the citations or attempted to research further (for now).
 I did, however, subsequently find that it appears that at least apparently Elisha Card (1738-aft1805) switched sides as the DAR online Research System shows him (# A019080) serving under Capt.
 Nathaniel Seeley's Alarm Men and Col. Samuel Herrick's Militia at Norfolk, Mass.
 The above-mentioned Loyalist Muster Roll of 1777 is online at this link.
-More TBR.
+More TBA.

 There are hints that there was a smallpox epidemic in the area of Pownal ca. 1777 but I cannot find anything tangible.